How To Make A Product Specification Sheet For Your FBA Product // Step-By-Step Guide

 How To Make A Product Specification Sheet

 We’ll go over how to make a product spec sheet, but there should be a reasonably well-structured outline for the most part.
-These are the main sections needed for a standard product spec sheet.
-This section follows our template and goes into more depth with instructions for each part.
-Please follow the link, get the template, and then follow along and fill in each part as instructed.
-Create a simple outline with each section below if you do not have the template.
+These are the primary sections required for a standard product specification sheet.
+This section follows our template and goes more in-depth with instructions for each part.
+Please follow the link, download the template, and then follow the instructions to complete each section.
+If you don’t have the template, create a simple outline with each section listed below.

 Product Summary

 Most people overthink this one, but it helps to keep it simple.
 Just use a few sentences to a paragraph to describe your product, how the customer will use it, and some other details.
 You may want two paragraphs for more complex products, but beyond that, you’re just going to bog down the reader.
-Save the details for later; this needs to give the recipient the product’s general idea.
+Save the details for later; this needs to give the recipient a general idea of the product.

 Product Specifications

-These will be your product’s raw stats: weight, dimensions, colors, materials, Estimated order quantity, Target price, IP rights, intended market, etc., should be here.
-Mostly, this is organized in a bulleted list or a table.
-This part is focused on the raw stats of your product.
+These will be your product’s raw statistics: weight, dimensions, colors, materials, estimated order quantity, Target price, IP rights, intended market, etc. This is mostly organized in a bulleted list or a table.
+This section focuses on the raw statistics of your product.

 Bill Of Materials

-The Bill of Materials, again, is a bulleted list.
+The Bill of Materials is, again, a bulleted list.
 For this part, state the exact materials that the manufacturer will use.
 For some items, simply stating strong Fabric” is fine, but you want to be specific for most, such as stating 60D Nylon as the fabric.
 You also want to run down every material the manufacturer will use in your product.
-Most factories specializing in your product will already have everything in the house, but sometimes, they need to order raw materials.
+Most factories specializing in your product will already have everything in-house; however, they may occasionally need to order raw materials.

 Reference Photos

-Photos are one of the most essential parts of your product spec sheet because most people will only look at this part.
-Remember that English is likely their second language if you are sourcing from China or Vietnam.
+Photos are one of the most essential parts of your product specification sheet, as most people will only look at this section.
+Remember that English is likely their second language if you are product sourcing from China or Vietnam.
 Photos, however, transcend language and can be understood by almost everyone.

-There are two types of photos you will need.
+You will need two types of photos.
 The first is bare photos of the product if it exists.
-If the product does not exist, then sketches or mock-ups work well.
+If the product does not exist, sketches or mock-ups are effective alternatives.
 The second is technical diagrams that show the dimensions of products.

 Packaging

-Most clients overlook packaging when it comes to the product.
-Yet, the packaging is essential to the product experience and branding.
-Therefore, it is necessary to protect your product when it ships from China to a warehouse and from a warehouse to the customer.
+Most clients overlook packaging when it comes to products.
+Yet, packaging is essential to the product experience and branding.
+Therefore, it is necessary to protect your product during shipping from China to a warehouse and from the warehouse to the customer.

-Also, you need to specify the master carton dimension as well.
-Master Carton is the big box that will carry your smaller items to the States.
-If you are ordering 1,000 units of a gizmo, it’s crazy to ship each item separately from China to the US.
-So, instead, most people place the units into a larger box, perhaps 50-200 units per box.
+You also need to specify the master carton dimension.
+The Master Carton is the big box that will carry your smaller items to the States.
+If you are ordering 1,000 units of a gizmo, it’s wild to ship each item separately from China to the US.
+Therefore, most people place the units into a larger box, typically containing 50 to 200 units per box.

 Product Compliance Standards

 To be manufactured and imported into their respective countries, many products must meet specific compliance standards.
-Figuring out compliance standards can be tricky, so we’ll review that later.
-Types of Compliance standards to look out for are any regulatory approval needed by a country, which is up to the buyer to obtain, and factory certifications, such as ISO standards, are up to the supplier.
+Determining compliance standards can be challenging; we’ll review that later.
+Types of Compliance standards to look out for include any regulatory approvals required by a country, which are the buyer's responsibility to obtain, and factory certifications, such as ISO standards, which are the supplier's responsibility.

-What Else Should Be In A Product Specification Sheet?
+What Otherwise Should Be In A Product Specification Sheet?

-The wording should be short and to the point.
+The wording should be concise and straightforward.
 Pictures are also a great way to show what product you want to be made.
 You can find pictures of existing products, details, or a prototype you have made.
 Pictures and other graphics examples are one way to ensure that something doesn’t get lost in translation.

 Draft The Product Spec Sheet

 At this point, you should take the outline and have a very rough draft.
 You must go through and edit about three times to get an excellent product spec sheet.
-With this build, it will help if you continue researching and learning more about your product.
-For the most part, use our outline, as it covers most products’ basics.
+This build will help if you continue researching and learning more about your product.
+For the most part, use our outline, as it covers the basics of most products.

 At this point, you should have everything you want in your product; the next step is adding everything your product needs.